 Nomination

-All nomination materials must be submitted in PDF format to ctao-awards@cta-observatory.org.
+All documents must be submitted in PDF format to ctao-award@cta-observatory.org.
 Please ensure the email subject line reads: “Werner Hofmann Scientific Award – [Nominee’s Name].”

 Evaluation Committee